 - Thermos flasks and heat packs.
 It’s important to have warm beverages and heat packs to maintain your core body temperature in sub-zero weather.
 As such, be sure to bring with you some heat packs and thermos flasks so you can drink warm coffee or milk and have something in your body to help keep you warm and comfy from the inside of your clothing.

 - Medicines and first aid kits.
 Simple accidents and medical needs could happen while you’re out vacationing during the winter.
 As you might be in a place where medicines and first aid kits are not readily available, be sure to have them with you.
-Don’t forget to have over-the-counter medicines for common colds, headache, diarrhea, and the like, as well as maintenance meds if someone with you has to take them daily.
+Don’t forget to have over-the-counter medicines for common colds, headaches, diarrhea, and the like, as well as maintenance meds if someone with you has to take them daily.
 There are off-the-shelf first aid kits that you can buy from the local convenience store or supermarket, so getting one should be a breeze.

-- Power banks and extra mobile phone.
+- Power banks and an extra mobile phones.
 When embarking on a winter holiday, you should maintain constant communication with your loved ones and other important people, especially during emergencies when contacting rescuers or relatives is time-sensitive.
 With this in mind, make sure to bring with you large-capacity power banks and an extra mobile phone just for good measure.

 - Action cameras.
 Keeping tabs on your daily adventures would be easy if you have action cameras with you.
 These days, there are plenty of great-quality action cameras in the market that you may choose from so you can document all your winter holiday adventures.